 The Family-School Partnerships Framework

-Core principles of effective family-school partnerships
+The core principles of effective family-school partnerships are:

 - parents and families are the first and continuing educators of their children